jaspersong/Project_CS-4500/report/doc.md

 - Make use of templates for similar classes and methods
 - Connect multiple local KV-Stores to support communicating to each other over the network
+- Update the schema field in the dataframe to not be a pointer